 - Negotiate with insurance companies in order to attempt to receive an appropriate settlement amount for your injuries and losses

 If you suffered a serious injury, you may be facing substantial medical bills, the inability to return to work resulting in lost wages, pain and suffering and other non-economic damages such as the inability to walk, hold your children, or perform daily tasks.
-The statute of limitations for personal injury cases in the state of Florida is four years from the date of the accident under FL § 95.11, therefore, it is critical that you begin the process as soon as possible since slip and fall cases can take a considerable amount of time to develop.
+The statute of limitations for personal injury cases in the state of Florida is two years from the date of the accident under FL § 95.11, therefore, it is critical that you begin the process as soon as possible since slip and fall cases can take a considerable amount of time to develop.

 Contact Chalik & Chalik Injury Lawyers for More Information